hdkslax/notes/365/3_MediaRepresentation_Image.md

 * RGB are correlated, Y Cb Cr are not
 * Most information is in Y channel (brightness)
-  * Cb and Cr are small à easier for compression
+  * Cb and Cr are small -> easier for compression
 * Human eyes are not sensitive to color error
   * Don't need high resolution for color component